baijum/muthukadan.net/_posts/2016-01-30-new-direction-for-blog.markdown

 the radio program.
 I remember reading the new testament many times.
 Later, I accepted Jesus Christ as my Lord and Savior in 1995.

-There was no one who I could speak about my new experience at that time.
+There was no one I could speak about my new experience at that time.
 After some time a pastor came to our place.
 One day, my father met the pastor and during their conversation my father mentioned that I read bible.
 Then he came to our home and invited me to join the worship happening in his home.
 That was a new experience for me.
 I started going to worship regularly.
 Initially my parents were fine with that.
 But they couldn't support me anymore when I stopped going